chenzhe142/front-end-engineer-interview-questions/javascript/ECMAScript/function.md

 ## hoisting
 This is how JavaScript implements execution context, hoisting declaration at the top of the JavaScript program.

-## strict mode: `use strict`
-It disables `arguments` params.
-It changes the behavior of Javascript engines so that errors are thrown instead of silently picked up.

 ## invoking functions
 **When a function is invoked, two implicit parameters are passed to the function, `arguments` and `this`.**